emilhaegglund/TADA/README.md

 A random seed can be used to reproduce the output of sampling and pruning from the GTDB-database.

 ```
-seed:42
+seed: 42
 ```

 ### Select output
 There are several output options for TADA.
 First we can select if the workflow should download genomes, cds, or proteomes for the sampled genomes.
-If all options below are set to False, the workflow will stop after the sampling procedure.
-If an annotation does not exist for a sampled taxa, the genome will be annotated using Prokka.
+If gene and protein sequences is not provided in NBCI for a sampled taxa, the genome will be downloaded and annotated using Prokka.

 ```
+downloads:
-download_genomes: False
+    genomes: False
-download_cds: False
+    cds: False
-download_proteomes: True
+    proteomes: True
 ```
+If all the download options are set to `False`, TADA will stop after the sampling procedure.

-We can also make the workflow build different type of Blast-databases, either using the [NCBI Blast](https://blast.ncbi.nlm.nih.gov/doc/blast-help/downloadblastdata.html#blast-executables) suite or [Diamond](https://github.com/bbuchfink/diamond).
+We can also make the workflow build different type of Blast-databases based on the downloaded data, either using the [NCBI Blast](https://blast.ncbi.nlm.nih.gov/doc/blast-help/downloadblastdata.html#blast-executables) suite or [Diamond](https://github.com/bbuchfink/diamond).

 ```
 output: